QuickBooks HelpQuickBooksHelpIntuit

 2. Select Chart of accounts.

-3. Look for the director's loan account, and then select Account history.
+3. Find the director’s loan account and select Account history.

 QuickBooks Online EssentialsQuickBooks Online PlusQuickBooks Online Simple Start